pgdogdev/docs/docs/features/sharding/resharding/hash.md

     [1, 2, 0, 1, 2]
     ```

-Since most rows will have to moved, resharding a cluster in-place would put a lot of load on an already overextended system.
+Since most rows will have to be moved, resharding a cluster in-place would put a lot of load on an already overextended system.

 PgDog's strategy for resharding is to **move data** from an existing cluster to a completely new one, while rehashing the rows in-flight.
 This process is parallelizable and fast, and since most of the work is done by the new cluster, production databases are not affected.